How to Craft an Effective Subject Line for a Cold Email to a Recruiter

 1. How does personalization impact email open rates?

 Create Personalized Emails.
 Personalization boosts open rates.
-It shows the recipient that the message is for them.
+It indicates to the recipient that the message is intended for them.
 Here’s why personalization is important

-- Relevance: Personalizing subject lines, like with their name or org, shows you tailored your message for them.
+Relevance: Personalizing subject lines, such as with their name or organization, shows that you have tailored your message for them.

 2. How can I use curiosity to boost open rates in my cold emails?